Eve (American TV series): Premise and characters

 Eve revolves around Miami fashion designer Shelly Williams (Eve), "a woman whose fashion career is on the move but whose love life is a work in progress".
 At the start of the series, Shelly has been unable to find a suitable partner for ten months.
 She begins an on and off relationship with physical therapist Jeremiah Thurgood "J.T."
 Hunter (Jason George), which is nearly derailed when he cries while they watch Casablanca on their first date.
 Both characters turn to two of their close friends for advice on the opposite sex, love, and relationships.
 Shelly frequently looks for advice from former model Rita Lefleur (Ali Landry) and married friend Janie Egins (Natalie Desselle-Reid), while J.T. finds support in his best friends, nightclub manager Donovan Brink (Sean Maguire), and IRS worker Nick Dalaney (Brian Hooks).

 Episodes typically depict the friends' comedic and romantic adventures and career issues, such as Shelly, Rita, and Janie working together at their Miami-based fashion boutique DivaStyle, and J.T. applying to colleges.
 The six characters each have many dates and serious relationships, and the series can be viewed as an extension of the concept of "the battle of the sexes" for its equal representation of both male and female viewpoints on the matter.
 Janie serves as Shelly's voice of reason, while Rita encourages her to be more impulsive with dating.
 They often disagree with one another on the best way for Shelly to approach her love life.
 Rita, Janie, Nick, and Donovan are typically shown caught in the middle of Shelly and J.T.'s miscommunications.

 Even though Shelly and J.T.'s relationship is the predominant storyline, the series does explore the relationships of its supporting cast; Donovan and Rita date each other, and the quite-selective Nick attempts to find the perfect partner.
-Donovan owns the Z Lounge, which is described as "one of Miami's hottest clubs" and serves as one of the places where the group often meets.
+Donovan manages the Z Lounge, which is described as "one of Miami's hottest clubs" and serves as one of the places where the group often meets.
 Other frequently recurring characters include Shelly's younger love interest Grant (Sharif Atkins), Janie's husband Marty (Reggie Gaskins), and Shelly's mother Beverly (Penny Johnson Jerald).
 Several celebrities also make cameo appearances on the show, including Queen Latifah, Missy Elliott, Brooke Burke, Vivica A. Fox, Morris Day, Antonio Fargas and Cedric the Entertainer.